mdda/mdda.github.io/_posts/AI/2018-09-04-presentation-at-tensorflow.md

 ---
 date: 2018-09-04
-title:  "Does the Model Understand the Question"
+title:  "Does the Model Understand the Question?"
 tagline: Presentation
 category: AI
 tags: